 Read more about UvA Matching for international students.

-Yes, you can already start your application.
-However, It is important to meet the requirement for sufficient proficiency in English before the set deadline.
+Yes, you can already submit your application.
+However, it is important to meet the requirements for sufficient proficiency in English before the set deadline.

 If you have not yet obtained your diploma, please submit your most recent transcript of grades as well as your predicted grades.